14 Steps To Increase Website Conversion Rates

 Even if you compare the conversion of websites related to the same field, the results will be misleading.
 This is because different online stores have different sources and volumes of traffic.
 Customer relations and brand image differ.

-We have researched the Ukrainian market of 2016 and defined the average conversion rates based on the topics of categories.
+We have researched the Ukrainian market and defined the average conversion rates based on the topics of categories.

 FieldCR